renesas-rz/rzv2h_opencv_accelerator/README.md

 OpenCVA use “Dynamically Reconfigurable Processor” (=DRP).
 And the video decoding functions use the same DRP.
 There is only one DRP used by these functions on a device.
 And the function occupies the DRP while it is executing.
 If the OpenCV use the DRP but is unable to do so because the DRP is already being used by another function, this is called “DRP conflict.”

-OpenCVA cause DRP conflicts in the following 2cases:
-case1.
-Case of start OpenCV using DRP, while the video decoding function uses DRP in parallel.
+OpenCVA cause DRP conflicts in the case of start OpenCV using DRP, while the video decoding function uses DRP in parallel.
-case2.
-Case of start OpenCV using DRP, while other OpenCV is using DRP in another process (or thread).

-If neither of the 2cases matches, then the DRP does not conflict. i.e.,
-1. Video decoding and OpenCV using DRP are executed sequentially.
+If the case doesn't matches, then the DRP does not conflict, i.e., video decoding and OpenCV using DRP are executed sequentially.
-2. OpenCV using DRP is executed by single process/thread.

 ## 6.2.
 What happened if there was a conflict, and how to handle it
 If the OpenCVA occurred DRP conflict, it raises an exception error or execute OpenCV function by CPU instead of the DRP. (selected by the OCA_ConflictNotification()).